elatov/elatov.github.io/_posts/2014-04-03-rhcsa-rhce-chapter-15-nfs.md

         100005    1   udp  34344  mountd

-Now let&#8217;s disable everything below version 4.
+Now let's disable everything below version 4.
 This is done by editing **/etc/sysconfig/nfs** and uncommenting the following:

     # Define which protocol versions mountd
     # will advertise.
 The values are "no" or "yes"